43 Best door ideas – internal doors, front doors, service doors and more

 The material around your door is called the door trim or door casing, and you might also hear it called molding.
 Get ideas on how to update your door trim.

 Framing your door properly is important not only to conceal the seams and transitions between your doorjamb and the wall but also to enhance the visual beauty of your doorway.
 An ornate doorway molding will add plenty of visual interest to a space.

 30. Painted doorway trim

 When it comes to door trim ideas, you can use the trim to define your doorway space.
-Don't be afraid to add colour!
-You can find a local house painter to help spruce up your home with a brand new colour palette.
+Don't be afraid to add color!
+You can find a local house painter to help spruce up your home with a brand-new color palette.

 Secret door ideas

 Want to keep clutter out of sight?
 Planning to build a private space that only you and your family can access?
 These hidden door ideas can provide you with inspiration.

 A hidden or secret entryway is intended to conceal a door in plain sight by seamlessly blending it into a home's surrounding architecture.
 Flush-mounted doors can virtually disappear into the wall, leaving just their ghostly outlines.
 This is perfect for a streamlined and minimalist appeal.